 This park currently has relatively low levels of visitor use and provides a few relatively undeveloped visitor sites.
-Horses, walkers and mountain bikers use shared trails on the park.
+A number of shared use trails are provided for walkers, horse riders and mountain bikers.
 Visitors are unlikely to encounter a ranger on site during their visit.
-Current and future recreational opportunities will require that visitors have a high level of selfsufficiency.
+Current and future recreational opportunities will require that visitors have a high level of self-sufficiency.
 A moderate level of infrastructure is provided to support safe and sustainable use by predominantly self-reliant visitors.
 General park information is provided off-site, primarily through the Departmental website.